SQMah/Hydropal-Arduino/README.md

-# HydroPal: Arduino Branch
+# Hydropal: Arduino Branch

 ## Description
-This is the Arduino code for the HydroPal smart water bottle JA company.
+This is the Arduino code for the Hydropal smart water bottle JA company.
 The code will primarily allow the Arduino Nano board to read the ml/sec of liquids going though the nozzle of the bottle in order to measure the millitres of water that a person drinks throughout the day.

 ## Setting up
 1. Download the Arduino IDE from here: https://www.arduino.cc/en/Main/Software